Letztes Update: 19. Januar 2025

-This article explores whether pathfinding algorithms, such as A*, qualify as artificial intelligence.
-It discusses their application in gaming and examines criteria that might classify them as AI, including their efficiency and the role of machine learning.
+The article explores whether pathfinding algorithms, such as A*, are considered artificial intelligence.
+It discusses the criteria needed for an algorithm to be classified as AI and examines the role of machine learning in pathfinding.

 Last updated 3 mins ago